DrBeef/JKXR/README.md

 JK XR is a VR port of the Jedi Knight games using OpenXR (the open standard for virtual and augmented reality devices) and is based on the excellent OpenJK port, originally forked from: https://github.com/JACoders/OpenJK

-This is currently built for standalone VR HMDs (see the Building section below) and will currently **not** run on any other device, the list of supported devices is: Meta Quest (1, 2, Pro) and Pico (3 & 4).

-Support for PCVR based devices will hopefully come in the future.

 The easiest way to install this on your device is using SideQuest.
 Download SideQuest here: https://sidequestvr.com/setup-howto